tommck/azure-functions-openapi-blogs/Article 1.md

 }
 ```

-NOTE: The `[SwaggerIgnore]` attribute causes Swashbuckle to ignore these API methods
+The `[SwaggerIgnore]` attribute causes Swashbuckle to ignore these API methods for document generation

 ### Generate the Document

-NOTE: **You must have the Azure Storage Emulator running locally in order for this to work**
+> NOTE: **You must have the Azure Storage Emulator running locally in order for this to work**

 ```powershell
 C:\dev\Bmazon> func start